elephantscale/git-labs/lab06/README.txt

 == STEP 1)  Create a conflict

-	The easiest way to create a conflict is by cloning your project to another directory, then editing the same file in the same place in both directories, commiting in one directory and pulling the changes in the other
+	The easiest way to create a conflict is by cloning your project to another directory, then editing the same file in the same place in both directories, committing in one directory and pulling the changes in the other

 	Bonus: create a conflict in a different way (hint: merge branches that have conflicting edits)